barumau/pandunia/english/mini_pandunia.md

 ## Introduction

-**Mini Pandunia** is the simplest variety of Pandunia.
+**Mini Pandunia** (MnP) is the simplest variety of Pandunia.
 It has only invariable words and there are no inflections in this variety.
-It uses specific structure words and to indicate grammatical relationships.
+It uses specific grammatical words and to indicate grammatical relationships.

-The structure words are little words, such as pronouns and prepositions, that consist of a consonant and a vowel.
-The vowel indicates the type of the word.
+The grammatical words are little words, such as pronouns and prepositions, that consist of a consonant and a vowel, which indicates the role of the word.
 The personal pronouns end in **-e** as in **me** 'I', **te** 'you' and **le** 'he or she'.
 The demonstrative pronouns end in **-i** as in **ni** 'this'.
-The prepositions end in **-a** as in **ja** 'with' and **na** 'without'.
+The prepositions end in **-a** as in **ya** 'with' and **na** 'without'.
 These words are in common with the Midi Pandunia, which uses the same word class markers all the time, and therefore Mini Pandunia is compatible with it.

-The grammatical words and their basic use are described in the ["Common Basis" section](bazaje.md).
-Please study it before this chapter.

-A minimal vocabulary of 150 words is used in the sentence examples in this section.

 ## The basic rules of Mini Pandunia